Immigration: Statistics

 Nearly half (43%) of all international migrants originate in Asia, and Europe was the birthplace of the second largest number of migrants (25%), followed by Latin America (15%).
 India has the largest diaspora in the world (16 million people), followed by Mexico (12 million) and Russia (11 million).

 2012 survey

 A 2012 survey by Gallup found that given the opportunity, 640 million adults would migrate to another country, with 23% of these would-be immigrant choosing the United States as their desired future residence, while 7% of respondents, representing 45 million people, would choose the United Kingdom.
 Canada, France, Saudi Arabia, Australia, Germany, Spain, Italy, and the United Arab Emirates made up the rest of the top ten desired destination countries.

-Current

-In recent decades, immigration to nearly every Western country has risen sharply.
-The slopes of the tops of the differently-colored columns show the rate of percent increase in foreign-born people living in the respective countries.

-In USA there were in 2023 1,197,254 immigration applications initial receipts, 523,477 immigration cases completed, and 2,464,021 immigration cases pending according to the U.S. Department of Justice.